 • Yoga

-Ask your doctor what activities they recommend before, during, and after treatment.
+Ask your mesothelioma specialist about which activities they recommend before, during, and after treatment.

 Mental Health Support

-From diagnosis to treatment and recovery, it’s important to be mindful of your mental health.
+It’s important to be mindful of your mental health.
 Don’t feel ashamed or embarrassed to ask for help.
-Many cancer treatment centers have in-house therapists and counselors or can refer you to someone who can help.
+Many cancer treatment centers have in-house therapists and counselors, or can refer you to someone who can assist you.

-Learn how patients and their caregivers have navigated their own mental health in our Free Survivors Guide.
+Learn how other patients and their caregivers navigated their own mental health in our Free Mesothelioma Survivors Guide.

 Mesothelioma Survivors Guide